-Book Two of the Chatsworth Series
+Book 2 in the Chatsworth Series

 This title is currently unavailable but will soon be re-released with updated content and a fresh new cover.
 For more news please sign up for my First To Know newsletter.